 The route has been designed to avoid submerged cultural resources, as previously described in Section 3.3.1.
 An overall evaluation of underwater cultural resources identified in the vicinity of the proposed cable route is provided in Appendix 8-D (Final Report for the Underwater Cultural Resource Review of the Champlain Hudson Power Express, Lake Champlain Segment Investigations).
 The SHPO has concurred with the findings of this report, as reflected in the concurrence letter provided in Appendix 1-C (Agency and Stakeholder Consultations).
 Construction activities will follow the procedures outlined in the Cultural Resources Management Plan (CRMP), attached as Appendix 8-E to this EM&CP.
-At the recommendation of the SHPO, a Supplemental CRMP will be developed for the Segment 18B construction activities; this Supplemental CRMP will be provided when available.
-Should an unanticipated cultural resource discovery be encountered during project construction, the procedures outlined below will be implemented.
+At the recommendation of the SHPO, a Supplemental CRMP has been developed for the Segment 18B construction activities; this Supplemental CRMP is provided in Appendix 8-F. Should an unanticipated cultural resource discovery be encountered during project construction, the procedures outlined below will be implemented.